in Halifax County, North Carolina, Professor Richard Rowell Ptolemy Powell figured prominently into the legend of the “Bell Witch”

 children, including some of the Gardner and Bell family, were walking home from

-school late one afternoon discussing a difficult problem that Professor Powell
+school late one afternoon and discussing a difficult problem that Professor Powell

 distinct sound of Professor Powell’s voice coming from inside,

-speaking in a language totally unknown to them.
+speaking in a language that was unknown to them.

-Upon hearing them knock, Powell ceased speaking and opened the door,
+Upon hearing their knocks, Powell ceased speaking and opened the door,

 saying that he must have been daydreaming and that no one else had been present.